Artheau/SpriteSomething/pages_resources/README.md

 ## Pages Resources

-The files in this folder and its subfolders are uploaded to our project's website located at: http://artheau.github.io/SpriteSomething
+The files in this folder and its subfolders are uploaded to our [project's website](http://artheau.github.io/SpriteSomething).

 The `metroid3` folder has resources related to the Super Metroid implementation of SpriteSomething.